hcilab/HoloLensBoxAndBlocks/Assets/README.md

 ![List of scripts in editor](https://github.com/hcilab/HoloLensBoxAndBlocks/blob/master/Images/ScriptList.PNG)

-Please see individual scripts for more detailed description of the function and subsequent methods.
+**NOTE**: Please see individual scripts for more detailed description of the function and subsequent methods.

 ### BoxCounter.cs